-A specification from which at least two independent and interoperable implementations from different code bases have been developed, and for which sufficient successful operational experience has been obtained, may be elevated to an Candidate Final.
+A specification in Candidate Final Draft is ready for member implementations to begin to validate the standard.
+In addition, Candidate Final Draft is when conformance test suites are created.
+For a standard to be moved to Final, at least two independent and interoperable implementations from different code bases have been developed, and for which sufficient successful operational experience has been obtained.
 For the purposes of this section, "interoperable" means to be functionally equivalent or interchangeable components of the system or process in which they are used.
 The requirement for at least two independent and interoperable implementations applies to all of the options and features of the specification.
-In cases in which one or more options or features have not been demonstrated in at least two interoperable implementations, the specification may advance to the Candidate Final only if those options or features are removed.
 The Project Group chairs are responsible for deciding and declaring to the Project Group when they believe the draft documents are ready to move to Candidate Final Draft.

-The Project Group chair is responsible for documenting the specific implementations which qualify the specification for Candidate Final status along with documentation about testing of the interoperation of these implementations.
+The Project Group chair and Technical Program Manager are responsible for documenting the specific implementations which qualify the specification for Candidate Final status along with documentation about testing of the interoperation of these implementations.
 The documentation must include information about the support of each of the individual options and features.
-An Candidate Final may still require additional or more wides pread field experience, since it is possible for implementations based on Candidate Fina Ito demonstrate unforeseen behavior when subjected to large-scale use in production environments.
+A Candidate Final may still require additional or more widespread field experience, since it is possible for implementations based on Candidate Final to demonstrate unforeseen behavior when subjected to large-scale use in production environments.